dqdo/Maxima-Patent-Retrieval/README.md

 python patent_family_retrieval_Lens.py
 ```
 After this completes, you can then follow the steps of "**Updating pre-existing patents**" to update the html file with the new patent data.

-We recommend checking out the European Patent Office's API service as a free alternative to The Lens.